Local child advocates make case for domestic abuse education

 "The bottom line for domestic violence, whether it's with adults or children, is someone desiring and holding power and control over someone else," Luepnitz said.

-Children with unexplained bruises, students acting out in class and young people acting morose or distant are some of the possible signs of abuse.
-But abusedf younger children whose language skills are underdeveloped are trickier to spot.
+Children with unexplained bruises, students acting out in class, and young people acting morose or distant are some of the possible signs of abuse.
+But abused younger children whose language skills are underdeveloped are trickier to spot.

 That's why Hood-Christenson argues that domestic violence awareness education needs to be taught in public schools.